sesharim/sesharim.github.io/_posts/2015-10-24-how-to-create-blog.md

 set :pty, true

 # this setting will allow you to use your local ssh key for auth
+# just be sure that you key is added: ssh-add ~/.ssh/id_rsa
 set :ssh_options, {
  forward_agent: true
 }